 Do you have one of the conditions mentioned in this article?
 Has your doctor spoken with you about reducing chronic inflammation?
 What tips were you given?
 Share your experience and insights in the comments below and help others reach their goals.

-If you would like some extra support, post on my Facebook page, send me a message, email email@example.com, or schedule an appointment for a FREE Discovery Session to determine if group or individual coaching is right for you.
+If you would like some extra support, post on my Facebook page, send me a message, or email firstname.lastname@example.org.
 Just know that it’s possible to feel better and be a more confident, functional you and you don’t have to do it alone.